 Then to Prague – often described as ‘The Magical City’, ‘The Golden City’ or ‘City of a Hundred Spires’ – this stunningly beautiful capital has been a melting pot for innumerable civilisations: Slav, Jewish and German, all leaving unique legacies.
 Architecturally it is a marvel, and in terms of its sights, a revelation, with some six centuries of stunning buildings, ranging from medieval, through to baroque and art nouveau.
 Subsequently, some forty years of self-imposed isolation prevented haphazard development, followed by a further twenty of superb renovation and it is not an exaggeration to state few of the planet’s cities look this good!
 Of course it has its palaces, cathedrals and beautiful churches, but its real charm is to be found in the city’s unique atmosphere, especially during the evening; take a wander through the old town, where quite literally, around every corner you will find a picture postcard view.
 You will love this superb tour!

 The price of this holiday is per person based on two people sharing a twin room.
 Single rooms are subject to availability at the relevant supplement date dependent.
-The price includes: return scheduled flights; all airport transfers and taxes; seven nights four-star accommodation as mentioned with breakfast and three dinners; guided tours of Cesky Crumlov Castle and Vienna; two sightseeing tours of Prague; guided visit of Melk Abbey; entrance to Durnstein Basilica; entrance and tour of Budvar Brewery; guided tour and visit of Vienna’s Schönbrunn Palace; all transport as mentioned; services of Riviera tour manager.
+The price includes: return scheduled flights; all airport transfers and taxes; seven nights four-star accommodation as mentioned with breakfast and three dinners; guided tours of Cesky Crumlov Castle and Vienna; two sightseeing tours of Prague; guided visit of Melk Abbey; visit to the Spanish Riding School in Vienna; entrance to Durnstein Basilica; entrance and tour of Budvar Brewery; guided tour and visit of Vienna’s Schönbrunn Palace; all transport as mentioned; services of Riviera tour manager.

 A Classical Concert in Vienna - from £40 per person